jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-23.md

 Privatization Guidelines.

-(a) The Privatization value to the National Government of the NPC generation assets, real estate, other disposable assets as well as IPP contracts shall be optimized.
+(a) The Privatization value to the National Government of the NAPOCOR generation assets, real estate, other disposable assets as well as IPP contracts shall be optimized.
-(b) The participation by Filipino citizens and corporations in the purchase of NPC assets shall be encouraged.
+(b) The participation by Filipino citizens and corporations in the purchase of NAPOCOR assets shall be encouraged.
 Equity or similar instruments of participation by End-users or consumers must be explored exhaustively.
-In the case of foreign investors, at least seventy-five percent (75%) of the funds used to acquire NPC-generation assets and IPP contracts shall be inwardly remitted and registered with the (BSP).
+In the case of foreign investors, at least seventy-five percent (75%) of the funds used to acquire NAPOCOR-generation assets and IPP contracts shall be inwardly remitted and registered with the (BSP).
 (c)
 (d)
-The NPC plants and/or its IPP contracts assigned to IPP Administrators, its related assets and assigned liabilities, if any, shall be grouped in a manner which shall promote the viability of the resulting Generation Companies, ensure economic efficiency,
+The NAPOCOR plants and/or its IPP contracts assigned to IPP Administrators, its related assets and assigned liabilities, if any, shall be grouped in a manner which shall promote the viability of the resulting Generation Companies, ensure economic efficiency,